satya164/react-navigation-native-modal/README.md

 navigation.popToTop();
 ```

+## Gotchas

+The modal navigator is always shown above other navigators since it renders a native modal.
+This means that if you have a regular stack navigator as the parent of the modal navigator and push a screen in the parent stack, it won't appear above the modal navigator.

+So it's a good practice to always have the modal navigator at the root to avoid such issues instead of nesting it.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.